 MAKAH COAST RACE

-The Makah Coast Race is a 6 mile ocean human powered paddling and rowing race on Makah Bay on the Makah Indian Reservation September 29th.
+The Makah Coast Race is a 6 mile ocean human powered paddling and rowing race September 29th on Makah Bay at the Makah Indian Reservation.
 Racers start on Hobuck Beach and go through the surf to an outer reef, then to the south end of the bay, around a picturesque sea stack, back to the reef and back through the surf to the beach.
 Like many beach events, racers will run a short distance to the finish line.
+Some proceeds will be donated to the Makah Lutheran Church.

 The race will take place alongside the Hobuck Hoedown, a surf and sea kayak, and SUP surf competition held annually at Hobuck Beach.

 Racers will be screened for their skills.
-You must be competent with ocean paddling and rowing skills for surf, large waves and swell.
+You must be competent with ocean paddling and rowing skills for surf, large waves, wind and swell.

-Register Separately for the Hobuck Hoedown (Sept 28-29)
+- Register Separately here for the Hobuck Hoedown (Sept 28-29) Kayak and sup surfing competition.

 Thursday Sept 26th, online registration closes.